PynPoint/PynPoint/docs/overview.rst

 PSF Preparation
 ~~~~~~~~~~~~~~~

-* :class:`PSFpreparationModule`: Masks the images before the PSF subtraction.
+* :class:`PSFpreparationModule`: Mask the images before the PSF subtraction.
-* :class:`AngleInterpolationModule`: Interpolates the parallactic angles between the start and end values.
+* :class:`AngleInterpolationModule`: Interpolate the parallactic angles between the start and end values.
-* :class:`AngleCalculationModule`: Calculates the parallactic angles.
+* :class:`AngleCalculationModule`: Calculate the parallactic angles.
-* :class:`SortParangModule`: Sorts the images by parallactic angle.
+* :class:`SortParangModule`: Sort the images by parallactic angle.
-* :class:`SDIpreparationModule`: Prepares the images for SDI.
+* :class:`SDIpreparationModule`: Prepare the images for SDI.

 PSF Subtraction
 ~~~~~~~~~~~~~~~